 - Advising clients and attending a mediation in a claim for misrepresentation in respect of the sale of company shares;

-- Acting for a telecoms company in a trial concerning the enforceability of contractual terms;
+- Acting for a telecoms company in a trial concerning the enforceability of contractual terms.

 Company & Partnership

 Isabel acts for a wide range of creditors, debtors and office holders in an advisory and representative capacity.
-She is regularly instructed by HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy.
+She frequently appears in the Insolvency & Companies Court.
+As well as private and commercial clients, she receives regular instructions from HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy.
 Isabel’s practice covers both individual and corporate insolvency proceedings.
-Some current and recent instructions include:

 - Advising on and appearing as an advocate for the Secretary of State for Business, Energy & Industrial Strategy in numerous proceedings concerning the disqualification of directors of companies in insolvency situations.

 Landlord & Tenant

 Isabel acts both for landlords and tenants across a range of residential and commercial disputes.
 She regularly advises on and drafts claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.

 Isabel’s clients include large landowners such as the Freshwater Group, major infrastructure providers such as Network Rail, numerous government departments, commercial investors, utility companies, developers, lenders, LPA receivers and private landlords.

 - Responding to a complex service charge application (s.27A LTA 1985) from 35 leaseholders on behalf of a landlord;